 This organization shall be known as the California Organization of Associate Degree Nursing (COADN) Program Directors.

-The organization shall be divided into two distinct geographic sections.
-These sections will be the northern and the southern sections.
-School membership lists of each section are attached to each section’s addendum to these bylaws.
-Dues shall be determined by each organizational section.
+The organization shall be divided into two distinct geographic regions.
+These regions will be the northern and the southern regions.
+School membership lists of each region are noted on the COADN webpage.
+Dues shall be determined by each organizational region.

 The purposes of the organization are to improve the quality of associate degree nursing education in the state and to promote safety and quality of patient care.
 These purposes will be achieved by:

 The nominating committee shall be selected at the winter (December) meeting.
+The Nominating Committee shall consists of two (2) to five (5) volunteers.
 The Nominating Committee shall elicit names, contact individuals, distribute duties, and responsibilities of the respective office, obtain consent to serve, and prepare a ballot for the spring meeting.
 The specifics of the election process will be determined by each section, north and south.
 Members who are nominated for office will not be on the nominating committee.
 Members who are interested in running for office, should notify the nominating committee of their interest during the call for nomination period.
 After nominations from the floor, the final ballot will be prepared and distributed to all members.
 The nominating committee will count the ballots.

 Each section, north and south, shall have its own executive board.
 The executive board shall consist of the elected officers.
 The officers shall be elected by majority vote.
 They will assume office on July 1st of the year elected.
 The Executive Board of the north and south shall be the executive committee of the organization.